marmik87/Jasmine_Test/README.md

 # How to run this application
 1. Clone/download all files in repository to your computer.
-2. Find the index.html main folder.
+2. Find the index.html in main folder.
 3. Open index.html in your preferred browser.

 # Project Dependencies